Kidapawan: Events

+Kidapawan also celebrates its Foundation Anniversary every August 18 (the same day as the Timpupo celebrations) to commemorate its establishment into a municipality on August 18, 1947.
+Meanwhile, the city celebrates its Charter Day on February 12 to mark the day when the then-municipality of Kidapawan became a city.

 Infrastructure

 Transportation

-Kidapawan is the transportation nexus of the whole eastern Cotabato province.
-It is the main highway road junction to all of the province's eastern municipalities that were not situated on and was not passed through by the National Highway which passes through the entire east-to-west span of the city.
-It is also the primary gateway and road junction to the towns of the Arakan Valley, namely President Roxas, Antipas and Arakan.
+Kidapawan is the transportation hub of eastern Cotabato province.
+It is the main highway junction for all of the province's eastern municipalities that are not situated on or passed through by the National Highway which spans the entire east-to-west length of the city.
+It also serves as the primary gateway and road junction to the towns of the Arakan Valley, namely President Roxas, Antipas and Arakan.

 Quezon Boulevard, the Paco-Arakan-Katipunan Highway, the Kidapawan-Magpet Highway, the Kidapawan-Kalaisan-Calunasan-Bialong-M'lang Highway, and the Kidapawan-Ilomavis-Agco Road are the major thoroughfares of the city.

-Local public transportation is primarily served by almost 3,000 motor tricycles known as just "motor".
-Multicabs and jeepney provide transportation to barangays and nearby municipalities.
-Tricycles are the primary mode of transportation within the urban and suburban areas of the city.
+Local public transportation is primarily served by almost 3,000 motor tricycles.
+In addition, multicabs and jeepneys provide transportation to barangays and nearby municipalities.
+Tricycles mainly serve the urban and suburban areas of the city.

-The Kidapawan City Overland Terminal caters passenger vans and buses that serve the city to certain areas in Soccsksargen area, Bangsamoro and Davao Region.
-Public utility vans serve multiple destinations outside the city.
-Mindanao Star, Davao Metro Shuttle and Yellow Bus Line are the bus companies operating in the city, serving the city with destinations towards the cities of Cotabato, Davao, General Santos, Digos and Tacurong.
+The Kidapawan City Overland Terminal caters to passenger vans and buses that serve the city and certain areas in Soccsksargen, Bangsamoro and the Davao Region.
+Public utility vans also provide transportation to multiple destinations outside the city.
+Meanwhile, Mindanao Star, Davao Metro Shuttle and Yellow Bus Line operate buses in the city, offering routes to Cotabato, Davao, General Santos, Digos and Tacurong.